-The deadline for this program has passed.
-The description below is for information purposes only.
+The ACLS Collaborative Research Fellowship program will not be offered in 2018-19.
+The description below is for informational purposes only.

-- Award: Amount will depend on the number of collaborators and the duration of the research leaves but will not exceed $140,000 for any one project.
+- Award: Amount will depend on the number of collaborators and the duration of the research leaves but will not exceed $201,000 for any one project.

-- Tenure: up to a total tenure period of 24 months, to be initiated between July 1, 2014 and September 1, 2016
+- Tenure: up to a total tenure period of 24 months, to be initiated between July 1, 2018 and September 1, 2020

-- The Project Coordinator must have an appointment at a U.S.-based institution of higher education; other project members may be at institutions outside the United States or may be independent scholars.
+- The Project Coordinator must have an appointment at a US-based institution of higher education; other project members may be at institutions outside the United States or may be independent scholars.

 Application Process – please review carefully

-Applications must include:
+Applications must be submitted online and must include:

 - Completed application form